IEVS Applicant and Recipient Reports

 3.

-Request verification/clarification following standard procedures for requesting additional information, allowing at least ten days for the applicant to provide the information, except for Asset Match Cases.
+Request verification/clarification in accordance with standard procedures for requesting additional information, allowing at least ten days for the applicant to provide the requested information, except for Asset Match Cases.

 4.

-Grant an extension of time, if the client requests, in order to allow the client to obtain the needed information.
+Grant an extension of time, if requested by the client, to allow them to obtain the necessary information.

 5.